KhalidHamdy/Sentiment_Analysis-/README.md

 $ python app.py
 ```

-2) open another terminal in the same directory Run the streamlit application
+2) open another terminal in the same directory and Run the streamlit application

 ```bash
 $ streamlit run UI.py